Lucas Mezenga

-Lucas de Souza Mombra Rosa (born 20 October 2001), commonly known as Lucas Mezenga, is a Brazilian footballer who plays as a central defender for Botafogo.
+Lucas de Souza Mombra Rosa (born 20 October 2001), commonly known as Lucas Mezenga, is a Brazilian professional footballer who plays as a centre-back for UAE Pro League club Al-Urooba.

 Club career

 Born in Rio de Janeiro, Lucas Mezenga was a Nova Iguaçu youth graduate.
 He made his first team debut on 4 July 2020, starting in a 1–1 Campeonato Carioca away draw against America-RJ.

 On 7 June 2021, Lucas Mezenga moved on loan to Botafogo on loan, being initially assigned to the under-20 squad.
 He asked to leave the club in September after having an offer from Emirates Club, but the move was denied in the following month.
 On 13 December, he still signed a permanent deal with Fogão.

 Lucas Mezenga scored his first senior goal on 7 March 2022, netting the second in a 5–0 home routing of Volta Redonda.
 He made his Série A debut on 17 July, coming on as a second-half substitute for fellow debutant DG in a 1–0 away loss against Atlético Mineiro.

+On 21 August 2023, Liga Portugal 2 side Tondela announced the signing of Lucas Mezenga on a season-long loan from Botafogo.

+Personal life

+Lucas Mezenga is the godson of another footballer, Bruno Mezenga.